tmforum-oda/oda-canvas/source/operators/securityController/README.md

 $env:KEYCLOAK_PASSWORD = "adpass"
 ```

-5. Configure a new realm `myrealm` in keycloak.
+5. Configure a new realm `odari` in keycloak.
-6. Configure a new client `r1-productcatalog` in the `myrealm` realm.
+6. Configure a new client `r1-productcatalog` in the `odari` realm.

 **Interactive development and Testing of operator using KOPF**